kmarekspartz/kyle.marek-spartz.org/posts/2015-11-16-concurrent-implementation-of-the-daytime-protocol-in-rust.md

 ---
 title: Concurrent implementation of the Daytime Protocol in Rust
 tags: haskell, pymntos, python, web-ring, rust
+description: A concurrent implementation Daytime protocol in Rust
 ---

 When learning a language, I rewrite small programs I've previously written to